Whanganui mother of six desperate for new rental home after being told to leave

 And she says they'll live out of her car if they need to.

-Single mum Melissa Walsh received a letter from her property manager, Ray White, at the start of November telling her she would have to leave the Wanganui East home she has rented for 10 years.
+Single mum Melissa Walsh received a letter from her property manager, Ray White, at the start of November telling her she would have to leave the Whanganui East home she has rented for 10 years.

 The owner is planning to renovate the tired property, and Walsh and her children have to go by the end of January.

-"They don't care," Walsh said.
 "They said the next day they're getting people in to renovate ... they just don't seem to care.

 "I'm stressed ... just before Christmas as well, especially when you're doing it by yourself.